Feeling Adventurous? A New Exciting Way To Explore Edinburgh!

 When can you use them?

 Overall, using the bikes is very easy.
 They are clearly branded by Just Eat Cycles and have a distinguished colour scheme with visible stations that allow them to be be easily identified.
 Once you locate the nearest bike station, you will need to sign in into your Just Eat Cycles App and press “unlock” to see which bike is for you to use.
-If you are unsure what to do, steps are clearly labeled to help on the bikes.
-You befriend your bike, your journey officially begins!
+If you are unsure what to do, steps are clearly labelled to help on the bikes.
+Once you’ve picked up your named bike (if you’re lucky you could ride a bike with your own name), you’re set to explore this beautiful city and get your heart pumping.

 Remember, you have 1 hour to use your bike, as the app times you.
 If you feel like you need extra time, the option is there to buy additional 30 minutes for just £1.
 When you are done, the bikes can be returned to any available bike stations shown by the app.
 When returning a bike to a station, you have to press “end my ride” button on the app.
 At physical stations, lock the bike by placing it back into its dock station until a green confirmation light appears and return is verified within the app.
 At a virtual station ( remember it will just have markings on the ground) after you press “end my ride” a front light will turn blue allowing you to securely lock the bike back in.
 Again, confirmation of the “end of journey” will appear within the app along with other journey details.